Beyond Offline A/B Testing: Context-Aware Agent Simulation for Recommender System Evaluation: Experiments

 \subsection{Optimizing RS Parameters}

 We now assess whether choosing RS parameters based on ContextSim(sim)’s evaluations leads to measurable gains in a real deployment.
-Table~\ref{tab:param_selection} reports a comparison of the baseline RS, with three selection strategies: traditional offline metrics (nDCG@10), SimUSER, and Context.
+ContextSim is used to rank candidate parameter settings before deployment, and Table~\ref{tab:param_selection} reports the metrics observed after deploying the selected settings in the real world.
+Namely, the table compares the baseline RS, with three selection strategies: traditional offline metrics (nDCG@10), SimUSER, and ContextSim.
+Results depicted in the table are computed from real logs collected after deploying the \textit{optimized} recommender system.
 Optimizing for nDCG@10 yields only marginal improvements over the baseline, echoing prior findings that offline accuracy metrics do not reliably translate into business impact~\cite{jannach2019measuring}.
 In contrast, parameters selected using ContextSim achieve the best results across all engagement metrics, including higher average viewing ratio ($\overline{P}_{\text{view}}$), more liked items ($\overline{N}_{\text{like}}$), and higher satisfaction scores ($\overline{S}_{\text{sat}}$).
-Compared to SimUSER-optimized parameters, ContextSim improves the viewing ratio and satisfaction, indicating that richer contextual grounding provides more actionable guidance for real-world RS tuning.
+Compared to SimUSER-optimized parameters, ContextSim yields a higher viewing ratio and satisfaction, indicating that richer contextual grounding provides more actionable guidance for real-world RS tuning.